open-telemetry/opentelemetry-specification/specification/tracing-api.md

 The registration to the registry depends on the language.
-In some languages the tracer is explicitly created and registered from user code and other languages the tracer implementation is resolved from linked dependencies.
-Provider mechanism is used if a tracer is resolved from the linked dependencies.
+In some languages the tracer is explicitly created and registered from user code and other languages the tracer implementation is resolved from linked dependencies using provider pattern.

 The tracer object construction depends on the implementation.
 Various implementations might require to specify different configuration properties at creation time.
 In languages where provider pattern